 Get moving: Yoga, dancing, hiking, or hitting the gym—it doesn’t matter how you break a sweat—if you can, adding some physical activity into each day helps to clear our heads.
 If you're short on time, head outside.
 Building breaks into your day can reduce mental exhaustion and increase task-specific concentration.

 Find your Zen: Take the time each day to focus on your breath or relax both your body and mind with meditation.
 Studies suggest meditation can induce physiological changes to the brain that can help to increase your ability to adapt to stressors, increase your focus and concentration, and improve your memory.
 Meditation is a cental component of Zen, and it doesn’t take much to see the benefits—you can start with just five minutes a day.

 Unplug: Plan for small increments of time where you can set aside your phone and laptop and disconnect from email and social media—a little downtime can go a long way in easing our minds.

 Be creative: Break out a coloring book and crayons, start that DIY project, or spend some time writing (or reading) for fun.
 Research suggests bouts of creative energy ease tension and create a positive calming effect.

 Grab your pals: Spend time with people that make you smile.
 A quick phone call, a walk in the fresh air, or a night out with friends and family all give you a chance to give your brain a break.
 Keep in mind that social support can be a valuable tool in reducing stress.

-Remember, stress is an individual thing.
-We all react differently to various stressors, at varying levels of intensity and with different resulting symptoms.
+Remember that stress is experienced on an individual level.
+People react differently to various stressors, at varying levels of intensity, and with different resulting symptoms.
 Effective stress management is just as unique—different things work for different people at different stages of their lives.
 Try some of the above techniques to figure out what works best for you!